DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 * Every proof is checkable by anyone in milliseconds, and payment follows the proof, not the promise.
 * Settlement rests on mathematical certainty that the computation ran correctly — to our knowledge, a first for private inference.

-The client masks a question, walks away, and returns to a verified answer — from machines that never saw the question at all.
+The client masks a question, walks away, and returns to a verified answer — from machines that never saw the plain-text question at all.

 The name "Blindproof" is the design: the miners are blind, yet the work is proven.